-Currently, over 2 500 second to fourth graders and their teachers from more than 150 high schools in Belarus, Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Russia, Slovenia, Slovakia and Ukraine participate in the Jugend debattiert international every year.
+Currently, over 3 500 second to fourth graders and their teachers from more than 200 high schools in Belarus, Bulgaria, Czech Republic, Croatia, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Russia, Slovenia, Slovakia and Ukraine participate in the competition every year.
 Debating actively engages students during their German lessons.
 The interaction between young people coming from different countries fosters understanding between nations.
 The international finals as well as joint seminars for the winners of national rounds from two or three countries enable participating students to address cross-border themes together.

 Project partners and supporters

-Jugend debattiert international – competitions in Central and Eastern European countries – is a joint project of the Goethe-Institut, the “Remembrance, Responsibility and Future” Foundation (Stiftung „Erinnerung, Verantwortung und Zukunft“), the Non-profit Hertie Foundation (Gemeinnützige Hertie-Stiftung) and the Central Agency for German Schools Abroad (Zentralstelle für das Auslandsschulwesen).
+Jugend debattiert in Mittel-, Ost- und Südosteuropa is a joint project of the Goethe-Institut, the Non-profit Hertie Foundation (Gemeinnützige Hertie-Stiftung) and the Central Agency for German Schools Abroad (Zentralstelle für das Auslandsschulwesen).

-Contact us, we will be glad to tell you more about Jugend debattiert international.
+Contact us, we will gladly provide you with further information about the project.
 Contacts ...